Best Trading Platforms for Traders in Bangladesh

 • Financial Services Commission (FSC) – British Virgin Islands or Mauritius

-Platforms like Exness, IC Markets, and Pepperstone are licensed by one or more of these bodies.
+Platforms like IC Markets, and Pepperstone are licensed by one or more of these bodies.

 Tip: Avoid unlicensed platforms or those with only offshore licenses and no published compliance practices.